 But, as mentioned earlier, the best diet is the one you will be able to stick to, and for you, that can be either keto or vegan.

-As we said in the introduction, there are contradictory views when it comes to what is healthier, vegan or keto?
+As we said in the introduction, there are contradictory views when it comes to what is healthier, vegan, or keto?
 And we can only share the information that is out there.
-Ultimately, it is your body and your choice, and each and everybody is different and paired with distinct lifestyles, the choice is yours to make.
+Ultimately, it is your body and your choice.
+Everybody is different and paired with distinct lifestyles, the choice is yours to make.

-If you have decided to go all out, try our free Beginner’ Guide To Vegan Keto or splash out on our Ultimate Keto Vegan Diet System starting at $9.99
+Ready to commit?
+Try our free Beginner’ Guide To Vegan Keto or splash out on our Ultimate Keto Vegan Diet System starting at $9.99